sombriks/six-pits/docs/about-the-tech-stack.md

 # About the tech stack

 The repo containing this solution is divided in two projects.
 The _monorepo_ approach is adopted here because it usually means that both projects are compatible in the same repo version.
 Also it is easier to set up.

 The web project is written in modern javascript and relies on [npm](https://www.npmjs.com/) to manage the dependencies and build steps.
+See The dedicated [README](../six-pits-web) for more details.

 The service project is written in modern java and relies on [gradle](https://gradle.org/) to manage dependencies and build.
+See The dedicated [README](../six-pits-service) for more details.

 This solution was mainly developed on mac os and fedora linux using [visual studio code](https://code.visualstudio.com/), with latest